tier2tickets/Knowledge-Base/content/automations/tier2scripts.rst

 Run Software on Install
 """"""""""""""""""""""""""""""""""""""

 This is an script that will allow you to add an executable into the install chain of HDB.
-It should work with any exe file, but Windows prevents multiple MSI files from running simultaneously.
+It should work with any exe file.
 You can use this script for either a url or local file (including a file packaged with the scripts)

 .. code-block:: shell